ietf-wg-privacypass/base-drafts/drafts/draft-davidson-pp-protocol/draft-davidson-pp-protocol.md

 running and maintaining the Privacy Pass protocol in the Internet setting.
 In addition, it DOES NOT cover the choices that are necessary for ensuring that client privacy leaks do not occur.
-Both of these considerations will be covered in a separate follow-up document.
+Both of these considerations are covered in a separate document
+{{draft-davidson-pp-architecture}}.

 ## Layout